KeyCore/MathOperation/README.md

 - 6^3 = 6 * 6^2.
 Exponentials can be defined recursively, by noting that the bottom element is 6^0=1.

-In this Math Operation project we will replace:
+As stated earlier, in this Math Operation project we will replace:
 - multiplication by repeated summation
 - division by repeated subtraction
 - exponential computation by repeated multiplication (multiplication which is replaced by repeated summation)